 Increased Risk Management Capabilities: simulations allow for the generation of risk situations not contemplated before, that facilitate the creation of contingency and emergency plans.

-Marketing, Pre-testing and Sales: Smart HMI changes the way the products are sold (both from the supplier company, to the operator and, from the company to the user), as it will recreate reality in a more accurate way (for example, showing the simulation of future conditions, or the visual comparison with the current ones).
+New Product and Service Development Marketing, Sales: Extended Reality changes the way the products can be displayed, accelerating its development and tuning, as it recreates reality in a more accurate way (for example, showing the simulation of future conditions, or the visual comparison with the current ones).

-Customer Experience Improvement: can improve the service experience for the user, facilitating the recreation and simulation of processes related to the different stages of the trip, such as the arrival at the door or platform, vehicle access and installation, vehicle exit and station access, or station exit.
-Additionally, it can be achieved while reducing support tasks and cost.
+Customer Experience Improvement: ER can improve the service experience for the user, facilitating the recreation and simulation of processes related to the different stages of the trip, such as the arrival at the door or platform, vehicle access and installation, vehicle exit and station access, or station exit.

-Increased Risk Management Capabilities: same case as Freight Transport.
+Increased Risk Management Capabilities: similar to Freight Transport.

 Sources: CETMO and “Impacte de les KETs en la digitalització dels diferents àmbits del transport”, CENIT-CINESI – December 2020